-Faced with a staggering amount of data and only a limited capability for viewing it, the Public works industry turned to Euclideon to help solve these issues.
+Faced with a staggering amount of data and only a limited capability for viewing it, the Public Works industry has turned to Euclideon to help solve these issues.

-Today, thanks to that solution the public service industry can view photorealistic 3D point cloud renderings of an entire city off a simple to use laptop.
+Today, thanks to that solution the public service industry can view photorealistic 3D point cloud renderings of an entire city off a low specification desktop machine or laptop.

 The tools in the Transit Feed toolset support the conversion of General Transit Feed Specification (GTFS) datasets into feature classes and tables that can be visualised in a map, which is used as input for further analysis, or can be used to construct a network dataset.